ywbyeon/website_ver1.5/_pages/about.md

 I firmly believe in the power of collaboration and interdisciplinary research.
 The complex challenges of today's world require a synergistic approach, combining knowledge from different fields to achieve breakthroughs.
 I am always open to collaborative opportunities and discussions that can lead to new insights and discoveries.

-### Beyond the Lab

-Outside the lab, I am an avid reader and enjoy exploring the latest advancements in science and technology.
-I also enjoy mentoring young scientists and engaging in community outreach programs to foster a love for science in the next generation.

 ### Let's Connect

 I am enthusiastic about connecting with fellow researchers, industry professionals, and anyone interested in materials science and electron microscopy.
 Feel free to contact me for collaborations, discussions, or even a casual chat about science.